abarrales/aws-react-amplify/docs/adding-storage.md

 Successfully added resource S3Triggeraa668107 locally

 ?
-Do you want to edit the local S3Triggeraa668107 lambda function now? **Yes**
+Do you want to edit the local S3Triggeraa668107 lambda function now? **No**

-Please edit the file in your editor: /home/ec2-user/environment/react-my-todos/amplify/backend/function/S3Triggerff25f09f/src/index.js

-?
-Press enter to continue Selected  editor vscode was not found in your machine.
-Please manually edit the file created at /home/ec2-user/environment/react-my-todos/amplify/backend/function/S3Triggerff25f09f/src/index.js

-? **Press enter to continue**

-1.2\.
-Optionally, you can open the **index.js** file.

 ![Amplify add storage](images/amplify-add-storage.png)